-Grandma often used baking substitutions whenever she ran out of an ingredient that her recipe called for.
-Back in those days, trips to the grocery store were infrequent as most baking supplies were purchased in bulk.
-So, she learned how to substitute something she had.
+Grandma relied on common recipe substitutions whenever she was missing an ingredient that her recipe called for.
+Back in her day, trips to the grocery store were infrequent as most baking supplies were purchased in bulk.
+So, she learned how to substitute an ingredient she had on hand.

 To replace 1 teaspoon baking powder, use 1/2 teaspoon cream of tartar plus 1/4 teaspoon baking soda.

 In a pinch, you can substitute 1 teaspoon of baking powder for every 1/4 teaspoon of baking soda called for.
 This works best in baking recipes that have acidic ingredients such as lemon juice, buttermilk, or honey.

 For 1 cup of honey, use 1-1/4 cups granulated sugar plus 1/4 cup liquid.
 You could also try using 3/4 cup corn syrup plus 1/2 cup granulated sugar.
 Molasses can be used in equal measure as a honey substitute, but it will affect the flavor.

 For 1 square of chocolate, use 3 tablespoons of cocoa powder and 1 tablespoon of either butter or shortening.

 Refined granulated sugars can be substituted for old fashioned loaf sugar.

 For 1 cup fresh milk, use 1 cup skim plus 2 teaspoons butter.

 A good recipe substitute for heavy cream in baking can be made with 3/4 cup whole milk plus 1/2 to 1/3 cup butter and a little flour.
 You can also try using an equal quantity of plain yogurt in some dishes.